 Did you know Korean news can also be an excellent tool for furthering your Korean language learning?

-As a helpful tool that keeps us up to date, many read the news at least once daily.
+As a helpful tool that keeps us up to date on tens of thousands of new information, many read the news at least once daily.
 Besides being a great way to teach us about current events and offering other helpful information, we can also learn a bunch of vocabulary from the news!

 Read on as we learn more about utilizing news for learning Korean.